anisha-11/MakersBnB/docs/sprint_1_schema_recipe.md

 ```
 # EXAMPLE

-1. Can one acount have many spaces?
+1. Can one account have many spaces?
 YES
 2. Can one space have many accounts?
 NO

 -> Therefore,